Buffalo, New York doesn’t get nearly enough press.

 But, the only thing Joe ever intended to do was sing, or play, or sing and play, the song.

 Oh sure, we completed the requirements to obtain the degree.
 He played a piano recital; I played one for cello.
 Mine took six hours a day, and four months of those, committed to two works of music.
-Sitting in the audience for his, I remember thinking about hearing him do two straight sets at the Frog, engine revving until I thought he’d just pop right there in front of everybody, that this lone piano recital was just a parenthesis, merely the half time show of what would become the totality of his life.
+Sitting in the audience for his, I remember thinking about hearing him do two straight sets at the Frog, engine revving until I thought he’d just pop right there in front of everybody, and deciding that this lone piano recital was just a parenthesis, merely the half time show of what would become the totality of his life.

 As it turns out, thirty five years hence, I was right.